Assessor

 Request a paper application via:

-“If a property owner or a property owner’s spouse claims a residential exemption under Utah Code Ann. §59-2-103.5 for property in this state that is the primary residence of the property owner or the property owner’s spouse, that claim of a residential exemption creates a rebuttable presumption that the property owner and the property owner’s spouse have domicile in Utah for income tax purposes.
-The rebuttable presumption of domicile does not apply if the residential property is the primary residence of a tenant of the property owner or the property owner’s spouse.”Residential properties that are occupied full-time by the owner or tenant may be eligible to receive a property tax exemption of 45% of market value.
+“If a property owner or a property owner’s spouse claims a residential exemption under Utah Code Ann. §59-2-103.5 for property in this state that is the primary residence of the property owner or the property owner’s spouse, that claim of a residential exemption shall be considered in determining whether the property owner and the property owner’s spouse have domicile in Utah for income tax purposes.”
+Residential properties that are occupied full-time by the owner or tenant may be eligible to receive a property tax exemption of 45% of market value.
 A qualifying property is assessed and taxed based on the remaining 55% of market value.
 The exemption applies to the home and up to one acre of land.
 The owner must apply to receive the exemption.

 Vacation homes, cabins, time-shares, or other types of transitory housing do not qualify for the exemption.